 Naan is traditionally made in a clay oven called a Tandoor, which reaches up to 900 degrees F and is not very accessible to most home chefs.
 I use a greased pizza stone in the oven to replicate it as best I can in my home.

-Place it into the oven at 450 degrees for 15-20 minutes, until starts browning.
+Place the Indian Flatbread into the oven at 450 degrees for 15-20 minutes, until starts browning.
 The sides will puff up in the oven but once it is cooled and cut, into pieces, it will flatten out and look just like naan.
 Enjoy!

 - 1 tsp Sugar